Skip to main content

 2. Do not wait for every paper before you call.
 The first call can start the screening.
 You can collect documents while the case moves.

 4. If Medicaid is not active yet, start the LTSS application fast.
-Connecticut’s LTSS page explains the online application path and the paper LTSS form.
+Connecticut’s LTSS application page explains the online application path and the paper LTSS form.

 5. Write down names and dates.
 Keep a notebook.
 Ask what is missing, who is reviewing the case, and when you should call back.